 This topic provides an overview of smoking cessation management in adults, including the choice of therapy and how to implement treatment.
 Management of smoking cessation in adolescents and pregnant women is discussed separately.
-(See "Management of smoking cessation in adolescents" and "Smoking and pregnancy", section on 'Smoking cessation'.)
+(See "Management of smoking cessation in adolescents" and "Cigarette smoking and pregnancy", section on 'Smoking cessation'.)

 The patterns of tobacco use and behavioral and pharmacologic treatments for smoking cessation are presented in detail separately.
 (See "Patterns of tobacco use" and "Smoking cessation counseling strategies in primary care" and "Pharmacotherapy for smoking cessation in adults".)